Toward a Spectral Theory of Cellular Sheaves: Definitions

-An inner product on a vector space $V$ induces an isomorphism with its dual $V^\Dual = \Hom(V,\Field)$.
-In particular, this means that a weighted sheaf gives an isomorphism between the stalks of a sheaf and its dual cosheaf.
-This is reminiscent of the bisheaves recently introduced by MacPherson and Patel \cite{macpherson_persistent_2018}.
-However, the structure maps $\Fc(\sigma) \to \hat{\Fc}(\sigma)$ will rarely commute with the restriction and extension maps as required by the definition of the bisheaf---this only holds in general if all restriction maps are unitary.
+The dagger structure on $\Hilb_\Field$ gives a slightly different way to construct a dual cosheaf from a weighted cellular sheaf $\Fc$.
+Taking the adjoint of each restriction map reverses their directions and hence yields a cosheaf with the same stalks as the original sheaf.
+From a categorical perspective, this amounts to composing the functor $\Fc$ with the dagger endofunctor on $\Hilb_\Field$.
+When stalks are finite dimensional, this dual cosheaf is isomorphic to the cosheaf $\hat{\Fc}$ defined in \S\ref{sec:cosh} via the dual vector spaces of stalks.
+In this situation, we have an isomorphism between the stalks of $\Fc$ and its dual cosheaf.
+This is reminiscent of the bisheaves recently introduced by MacPherson and Patel~\cite{macpherson_persistent_2018}.
+However, the structure maps $\Fc(\sigma) \to \hat{\Fc}(\sigma)$ will rarely commute with the restriction and extension maps as required by the definition of the bisheaf --- this only holds in general if all restriction maps are unitary.
 The bisheaf construction is meant to give a generalization of local systems, and as such fits better with our discussion of discrete vector bundles in \S\ref{sec:discvect}.

-The inner products on stalks of $\Fc$ extend by the orthogonal direct sum to inner products on $C^k(X;\Fc)$, permitting a straightforward definition of the sheaf Laplacians.

-\subsection{The sheaf Laplacian}
+\subsection{The Sheaf Laplacian}